Man’s Relationship with God Pastor A.W. Weckeman

 The potential for Intimate Fellowship

-Although Jesus is a living being we cannot, at this time, experience His physical presence; however, due to the spiritual union between His Spirit and our spirit, there is great potential for intimate fellowship.
-Even though we cannot rise to Him; He, through stillness and simplicity takes us in spirit and raises us to Himself.
-It is essential to our spiritual well-being and growth that we take advantage of this opportunity.
+Although Jesus is a living being, we cannot, at this time, experience His physical presence; however, due to the spiritual union between His Spirit and our spirit, there is great potential for intimate fellowship.
+Even though we cannot rise to Him, He, through stillness and simplicity, takes us in spirit and raises us to Himself.
+Therefore, it is essential to our spiritual well-being and growth that we take advantage of this opportunity.

-Then suddenly we discover that we are still susceptible to temptation and quite capable of sinning; ever so gradually “this present evil world” starts to creep back in.
-And so begins the incessant struggle between two contrary natures…the inner conflict between the “old man” and the “new man.”
+Then suddenly, we discover that we are still susceptible to temptation and quite capable of sinning; ever so gradually, “this present evil world” starts to creep back in.
+And so begins the continuous struggle between two contrary natures, the inner conflict between the “old man” and the “new man.”